ashitha/angularjs-in-hcp/README.md

-# AngularJS Sample
+# AngularJS sample in HCP

 ##What is it?

-This ia a sample application developed on the SAP HANA Cloud Platform using frameworks like AngularJS and Bootstrap for UI development.
+This ia a sample HTML5 application that demonstrates the ease of using JavaScript frameworks like AngularJS and Bootstrap for UI development in the SAP HANA Cloud Platform.

-The application displays a list of invoices coming from the sample Northwind OData services.
+The application displays invoices from the [standard Northwind OData services](http://services.odata.org/V4/Northwind/Northwind.svc/)

+- Angular JS as the client side framework that helps in development of UI applications by providing MVC/MVVM features,data binding etc.
+- The Northwind OData service as the back-end service for fetching data (of course any RESTful API can be used here, not necessarily an OData service).
+- Bootstrap as the client side framework for styling the application.

 ## How to run it?